secretkeeperapp/secret-keeper-docs/secret_sharing_procedure.md

         1. TODOs:

         2. think about generating parts locally vs. in an Enigma secret contract.
-There doesn’t seem to be a significant advantage to generating these parts with Enigma, because modifications to *k *or *n *will require all of the parts to be generated again anyway, and access control changes shouldn’t change the underlying secret parts.
+There doesn’t seem to be a significant advantage to generating these parts with Enigma, because modifications to *k* or *n* will require all of the parts to be generated again anyway, and access control changes shouldn’t change the underlying secret parts.

         3. Think about whether Enigma should store the actual secret as well (which would be necessary if it had to generate parts in a secret contract)

         4. Think about whether a publicly verifiable secret sharing (PVSS) scheme is necessary to prevent counterfeit parts (if beneficiaries have access to the secret parts themselves).
 See [here](https://ethresear.ch/t/security-considerations-for-shamirs-secret-sharing/4294).

-NOTE: The default setting is to have *n* equal to the number of beneficiaries, and *k *equal to 1.
+    * **NOTE**: The default setting is to have *n* equal to the number of beneficiaries, and *k* equal to 1.

-3. Assign parts to beneficiaries
+#### 3. Assign parts to beneficiaries

     * For each beneficiary, input the secret parts that this beneficiary will have claim to, once the release conditions are met.